-The second option available within ABE is the GED® test preparation classes.
-Completion of this program prepares the student for the GED® test.
-Again, each person is tested and diagnosed for reading, writing, and math levels.
-Instruction may be individualized or in a classroom.
+Our courses serve the needs of adult students seeking a high school equivalency degree and preparing for college coursework.
 GED® is a registered trademark of the American Council on Education (ACE) and administered exclusively by GED® Testing Service LLC under license.
 This material [or content] is not endorsed or approved by ACE or GED® Testing Service.

-LOC Ed Interviewing • 1 - 3 Credits
+LOC Ed Interviewing • 1.0 - 3.0 Credits